 I much enjoyed “Cirencester,” as it puts the guitar in the spotlight.
 The calming sounds Tsumura supplies start the song off and remain lone for about a third of the song.
 While the guitar continues on to the song’s end, the accordion is slowly introduced.
 It and the guitar seem to do battle at one point, with the guitar emerging victorious as it continues on.
 The group all comes together in the last minute of the song to play, in unison, seven different chords, almost as if to signify the end of the war in which the guitar and accordion did battle.

-I did not care for “DuDu” as a whole, though, mainly due to Tamura’s straying from typical tonality.
+I do not care for “DuDu” as a whole; due mainly to Tamura’s straying from typical tonality.
 I don’t enjoy the sound that comes from it, and it seems to be weaved in and out of the entire album.
-It may be that I am not cultured enough to appreciate the music, but the fact remains - I didn’t enjoy it.
+It may be that I am not cultured enough to appreciate the music, but the fact remains; I didn’t enjoy it.
 Part of me wishes I did like it more but, regardless, I am glad the group was able to recover from the loss of their dear friend and to give their fans an album they will love.
-While I do not personally enjoy it, I believe it will be for people who enjoy this style of music.
+So, while I do not personally enjoy it, I believe it is good to those who do.